SemihSz/Android-final-projects/README.md

-# Android-final-projects
+# Android-Final-Project

-This app included,
+This app included, Firebase Login and Registration System, Midterm Calculation, Travaller Book using with Google Maps, Currency converter with API key and JSONObject

 Firebase - Google Maps - JSON  - SQLite - More basic android informations